Heterogeneous multiscale methods for rough-wall laminar viscous flow: Background

 With a macroscopic solver in hand, the procedure is to first constrain the micro simulation to be consistent with local macro data: $d = d(\Psi)$.
 After solving for $\psi$ in the micro domain, the missing macro data is estimated using the results from the micro simulation: $D = D(\psi)$.

-As mentioned in the introduction, the HMM framework has been applied to fluid simulation problems before.
-For instance, in \cite{hmm_microfluidics}, the authors model fluid-fluid and fluid-solid interactions in which the standard boundary conditions for a continuum fluid are no longer accurate and must be inferred from microscopic models, such as molecular dynamics (MD).
+The HMM framework has been utilized to compute effective boundary conditions for fluid simulation problems before.
+For instance, in \cite{hmm_microfluidics,E_contact_lines}, the authors model fluid-fluid and fluid-solid interactions in which the standard no-slip boundary conditions for a continuum fluid are no longer accurate and must be inferred from microscopic models, such as molecular dynamics (MD).
 Using such a microscopic model throughout the entire computational domain is prohibitively expensive, due to the disparate spatial and temporal scales between the continuum and molecular dynamics involved.
 Instead, local molecular dynamic simulations are computed only along the interfaces for which a boundary condition is needed.
-In the language of \eqref{eq:hmm_model} above, the model is
+In the language of \eqref{eq:hmm_model} above, the macro-scale model $M$ is Navier-Stokes equations, but the usual stress tensor is the missing data $D$ to be replaced by a more accurate model coming from MD simulation where it is needed.
+The MD simulation is initialized to be consistent with the local values of the continuum velocity.